 While I could also show many examples of highly marginal designs (from the popular brands alluded to above), I will not do so.
 Suffice to say that IC power amp chips or a single pair of 125W Darlington output devices operated from 40V supplies will generally fail when pushed hard - especially if the heatsink is either marginal or far too small.
 Other designs are guaranteed to have poor clipping behaviour or may not be able to drive some speaker loads without making horrible noises.
 In general, most of the designs will sound alright when driven hard though - it is power supplies and/or thermal management that let them down.

-Because most IC power amplifiers have comprehensive internal protection, it may the thought that these are ideal for guitar amps.
+Most IC power amplifiers have comprehensive internal protection, and it may be thought that these are ideal for guitar amps.
 Although basic over-current protection is helpful, severe protection schemes make a guitar amp pretty much useless.
 An amp that switches itself off or goes into thermal shutdown in the middle of a song is not useful - the old saying that "the show must go on" applies to the electronics as well as the performers.

 So, if you have an amp that has failed more than once, or cuts out in the middle of a gig, what do you do?
-Repair is not helpful, because technically the amp (and/or the IC) is doing exactly what was intended.
+Repair isn't helpful, because technically the amp (and/or the IC) is doing exactly what was intended.
 The manufacturer obviously didn't understand the expectations of musicians and failed to ensure that the amp would continue to function under highly adverse conditions.
 You would think that established guitar amp makers would have learned all the lessons they need to make a reliable product, but alas, this doesn't seem to be the case.
 It must be said that some are very reliable indeed - not all have issues.